 The United States Army, in an attempt to conquer the Indian, tried to take their horses away from them.
 They repeatedly massacred entire Indian horse herds, but these horses were too tough and their numbers bounced back.

 Native Americans ultimately survived centuries of genocide.
-Despite the sickeningly cruel and barbaric actions perpetrated against them, Multitudes of Indian tribes are thriving today, and actively working to end oppressions that still exist.
+Despite it all, multitudes of Indian tribes are thriving today, and actively working to end oppressions that still exist.
 And they are still riding.
 Recently over two hundred different native tribes have gathered at the proposed Dakota Pipeline site in protest- many of them on horseback.

 The Difference Between Paint and Pinto